What you need to know about insulin resistance

 Also concerning?
 Insulin resistance is being linked to an increased risk of some cancers, Alzheimer’s disease, mental health disorders and other chronic conditions.3

 So how does insulin resistance start?
-How do you if know if you are affected?
+How do you know if you are affected?
 And what can you do about it?

 This in-depth guide will explain the science behind insulin resistance, help you understand why it happens and suggest the best way to get the condition diagnosed long before serious conditions like type 2 diabetes develop.